 Context within NIH Campus

-The National Institutes of Health (NIH) Bethesda, Maryland Campus was established in 1936 after moving from downtown Washington, D.C.
-The historic core of NIH was built from 1936 to 1941 in a Georgian Revival style.
-This includes Buildings 1–6, and they are unified by their Flemish bond brick, rectangular massing, classical entrances, and gabled dormers.
+The NIH's Bethesda, Maryland Campus was established in 1936 after moving from downtown Washington, D.C.
+The historic core of NIH, which includes Buildings 1–6, was built from 1937 to 1941 in a Georgian Revival style.
+The buildings are unified by their Flemish bond brick, rectangular massing, classical entrances, and gabled dormers.
 As the duties and responsibilities of the NIH grew, the campus quickly expanded beyond this historic core, and additional architectural styles were chosen, often for efficiency and economy.
-Buildings 29 and 29A were a dramatic step away from their Georgian Revival neighbors in terms of architectural style, but the scientific achievements within them changed the course of the 20th-century public health.
-Aerial images below (from circa 1960, circa 1975, and 2014) show the progression and growth of the campus over time, with the historic core, the large clinical center (hospital building), and then the expansion of specialized laboratory buildings like Buildings 29 and 29A.
+Buildings 29 and 29A were a dramatic step away from their Georgian Revival neighbors in terms of architectural style.
+Aerial images below (from circa 1960, circa 1975, and 2014) show the progression and growth of the campus over time, with the historic core, the large NIH Clinical Center (hospital building), and then the expansion of specialized laboratory buildings like Buildings 29 and 29A.

 National Library of Medicine